Babyproofing Your Home

 Thankfully, the story has a happy ending: The little boy had only a minor concussion and made a complete recovery.
 But his parents still relive the terror of that day.
 "We were so scared," his father recalls.
 "We kept asking ourselves, why did we put the bed beside the window?
 We felt like the worst, the stupidest parents on the planet."

 What the Andersons realized is how hazardous an ordinary house can be for a family with children.
-According to the Consumer Product Safety Commission, approximately 2.5 million children are injured or killed each year in accidents around the house.
+According to the Consumer Product Safety Commission, approximately 2,200 children are killed and 3.4 million unintentionally injured at home each year.
 Fortunately, many of these accidents can be prevented with a little advance planning and simple devices that you can find at almost any drugstore and discount retailer.

 Making a house safe for babies and toddlers to explore is a big job, but you don't have to do it all at once.
 Experts recommend that parents conduct periodic safety surveys of the home.
 That includes literally crawling around on the floor to see the world from your child's view.
 (Some doctors note, however, that if you do that every six months for three years, you may have a greater risk of hurting your back than keeping your child from harm.)
 Here's a room-by-room guide for what to do from the very beginning.